da3a16/py-wlanprofilemanager/README.md

-# python port by da3a16
+# python port w/ secondary DNS enhance by da3a16
 	forked from https://github.com/xzer/wlanprofilemanager
 # How to use